nairel-git/nairel-git/README.md

 # About Me
 Chronically online developer.
-I love databases and backend programing and think i can do a good job working with them so hit me up.
+I love backend programing and think i can do a good job.

 ### Programming Skills
 - 🟦 C/C++